becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 It is up to your application to define a delegate that implements the `BecoSDKDelegate` protocol and then set the `delegate` field to that object.
 The protocol defines a set of methods that you must implement in order to receive events from the Beco SDK.

 Detailed information on each of the protocol delegate methods, thread behavior and other information is provided inline with the protocol definition headers and Swift modules included with the Beco SDK.
-Please refer to the source level documentation, Quick Help and Sample Applications for more information.
+Please refer to the source level documentation, Quick Help and Example Apps for more information.

 #### SDK Behavior Details
 Once you call `startScan` the SDK will continue to scan for beacons until `stopScan` is called.
 The SDK will automatically stay running in the background and wake the phone up when possible to process beacon information when permitted by iOS.
 The SDK will also automatically stay running in the background after either a phone reboot or double-tap-home swipe-kill, as long as the phone has been unlocked at least once.